-As you may know in the last few blogs we’ve been examining our actual experience and comparing it with the experience that life is supposed to afford us.
+As you may know in our blogs we often examine our actual experience and compare it with the experience that life is supposed to afford us.
 If you’ve read these blogs closely, and followed the experiments that they recommend, you may be getting a sense that hidden right in the midst of our everyday experience is an expansive and extraordinary experience of life that many people just overlook.
 Not only is this expansive state accessible to you — it is your natural state.

 If you recall, we saw where you actually experience the world; is it out there or in here?
 Then we looked in detail to see if you actually experience a body; if the parts that you experience like a sore back or the sound of your heart pumping, actually add up to the thing that they are supposed to.
 In the end we had to use our sense of touch to see if we actually experience a body or if our experience is more expansive than a body could hold.